 Based on theory and our research findings, it seems clear that students' civic actions to address harms linked to science and technology are not likely to be effective without prior lessons and student activities largely facilitated by teachers.
 The schema below has, accordingly, been developed to enable effective civic actions through science and technology education.

-Broadly, the above pedagogical schema is based on some of the following major theoretical premises:
+Broadly, the above more sequential - pedagogical - schema is based on some of the following major theoretical premises:

 Action Research to Develop and Publish Claims About Factors Influencing Students' Actions

 To help educate the world about the extent and nature of students' self-directed RiNA projects (EGs) and conditions influencing them, our team conducts research and publish findings in different outlets.